-Practical 2-day Agile training workshop for teams wishing to start Agile tomorrow.
+Practical and inspiring 2-day Agile training workshop for teams wishing to start Agile tomorrow.

 - 2-day hands-on Agile training workshop.